-The Company adopted FASB Interpretation (FIN) 48, "Accounting for Uncertainty in Income Taxes" at the beginning of fiscal year 2007.
+The Company adopted FASB Interpretation (FIN) 48, "Accounting for Uncertainty in Income Taxes" at the beginning of fiscal 2007.
 As a result of the implementation of FIN 48, the Company recognized no change in the liability for unrecognized tax benefits.
 As of the date of adoption, the Company had \$20.9 million of unrecognized tax benefits, of which \$20.1 million would affect the effective tax rate if recognized.
 Also as of the date of adoption, it was deemed reasonably possible that the Company would recognize tax benefits in the amount of \$7.0 million in the next twelve months due to the closing of open tax years.
 The nature of the uncertainty relates to deductions taken on returns that had previously been examined by the applicable tax authority.

-At March 31, 2007, the Company had \$37.8 million of unrecognized tax benefits, of which \$36.9 million would affect the effective tax rate if recognized.
-During the quarter ended March 31, 2007, the Company had additions of \$16.9 million to its unrecognized tax benefits, primarily related to tax consequences associated with discontinued operations.
+At June 30, 2007, the Company had \$38.4 million of unrecognized tax benefits, of which \$37.4 million would affect the effective tax rate if recognized.
+During the six months ended June 30, 2007, the Company had gross increases of \$18.1 million to its current year unrecognized tax benefits, primarily related to tax consequences associated with discontinued operations.
+In addition, during the three months ended June 30, 2007, the Company had gross decreases of \$0.5 million to its unrecognized tax benefits for the prior year related to the closure of an income tax audit.